ColinSeger/OstenEngine/architechure.md

 Instance is relatively simple since all it does is pass some info into vulkan on what version and optional info like name and version of the application.
 It also makes sure that we enable validation layers for easier debugging.

+### Render pipeline
+This is the container for basically anything render related it sets up most other things of the listed one level deeper in the hierarchy,